 - 1. Emergency Liquidity Assistance: The proposal states that "in public disclosures assets and matching liabilities encumbered to central banks via ELA shall be reported as unencumbered."
-While we support the ESRB recommendation that the amount of (emergency) liquidity assistance given by central banks should not be reported, the proposed misrepresentation is factually incorrect and could be subject to legal and accounting challenges, particularly from international investors and/or regulators and it would represent a reduction in the level of transparency currently available to investors.
-In the extreme, such an approach could result in public disclosures that show available collateral levels increasing at stressed banks as they lose market access because the assets pledged for ELA would be shown as unencumbered, while those pledged to market counterparties remain encumbered (e.g., the more a bank relies on ELA, the more "liquid" its balance sheet will appear in public disclosures).
-Rather than requiring banks to misrepresent encumbered assets as unencumbered, we would recommend that banks provide no information about the encumbrance levels of certain assets at all, namely those assets that private investors would not normally accept as collateral (e.g., fixed assets).
+While we support the ESRB recommendation that the amount of (emergency) liquidity assistance given by central banks should not be reported, the proposed misrepresentation is factually incorrect and could be subject to legal and accounting challenges, particularly from international investors and/or regulators (e.g., SEC for banks issuing in the US), and it would represent a reduction in the level of transparency currently available to investors.
+In the extreme, such an approach could result in public disclosures that show available collateral levels increasing at stressed banks as they lose market access because the assets pledged for ELA would be shown as unencumbered, while those pledged to market counterparties remain encumbered (i.e., the more a bank relies on ELA, the more "liquid" its balance sheet will appear in public disclosures).
+Rather than requiring banks to misrepresent encumbered assets as unencumbered, we would recommend that banks provide no information at all about the encumbrance levels of certain assets, namely those assets that private investors would not normally accept as collateral (e.g., whole loans / fixed assets).
 At a minimum, it is critical for investors to have an accurate understanding of the amount of available collateral in banks' securities portfolios.
-Debt and equity securities pledged for ELA funding in Template B should be reported as encumbered and unavailable in public disclosures, even if the source of that encumbrance is not disclosed in Template C. (This response relates to consultation questions 3, 4, 5, 6, and 8.) - 2.
-Granularity of disclosure: Investors almost universally prefer more-granular disclosure.
-The Enhanced Disclosure Task Force, of which PGGM is a member, has recommended a more-granular breakout of encumbered and unencumbered assets by balance sheet category, including breakouts for cash & equivalents, sovereigns, other investment securities, derivatives, loans and other assets.
+Debt and equity securities pledged for ELA funding in Template B should be reported as encumbered and unavailable in public disclosures, even if the source of that encumbrance is not disclosed in Template C. (This response relates to consultation questions 3, 4, 5, 6 and 8) - 2.
+Granularity of disclosure: Investors almost universally prefer more granular disclosure.
+The Enhanced Disclosure Task Force, of which PIMCO is a member, has recommended a more granular breakout of encumbered and unencumbered assets by balance sheet category, including breakouts for cash and equivalents, sovereigns, other investment securities, derivatives, loans and other assets.
 In terms of disclosure about the quality of encumbered and unencumbered assets, investors would find it useful to distinguish between "investment grade" and "below investment grade" debt securities.
 This information is crucial for investors considering unsecured investments in a bank because the encumbrance of the balance sheet directly impacts recovery rates in the event of a default and there are marked differences in the liquidity and secondary marketability of each of the balance sheet categories requested.
-(This response relates to consultation questions 1 and 2.) - 3.
+(This response relates to consultation questions 1 and 2) - 3.
 Timing of disclosure: The Enhanced Disclosure Task Force recommends disclosure of all relevant financial information at the same time.
-Disclosures on asset
+Disclosures on asset encumbrance should be

-&lt;sup>1 Consultation paper (p.12) states that "Institutions should not disclose [...] the amount of emergency liquidity assistance (ELA) provided by central banks, which means that in public disclosures assets and matching liabilities encumbered to central banks via ELA shall be reported as unencumbered, such that the sum of encumbered assets corresponds to the institutions' total assets on balance sheets;" In addition to the considerations outlined above, the italicized statement should be clarified, perhaps by expanding to include "encumbered assets".
+&lt;sup>2 The consultation paper states on page 12 that "Institutions should not disclose [...] the amount of emergency liquidity assistance (ELA) provided by central banks, which means that in public disclosures assets and matching liabilities encumbered to central banks via ELA shall be reported as unencumbered, such that the sum of encumbered assets corresponds to the institutions' total assets on balance sheets," In addition to the considerations outlined above, the italicized statement should be clarified, perhaps by expanding to include "encumbered and unencumbered assets"